alebu/notebooks/stats_101/Foundations.md

 In classic (parametric) statistical inference, in order to learn something out of the data we get from an experiment, we normally follow this process:

 * We assume an underlying probability model for the data-generating process; this model is built using Probability Theory, and has some **parameters** that we want to learn.
 This is essentially what we mean with *parametric statistics*: we encapsulate all the information we want to learn in some model parameters.
 In our coin example, we have one parameter: the probability of landing heads when we toss the coin.
-* Hence, we consider the data coming from an experiment as random; again, in our coin example, if we toss the coin ten times, the number of heads is random.
+* We consider the data coming from an experiment as random; again, in our coin example, if we toss the coin ten times, the number of heads is random.
 * On the other hand, we consider the parameters unknown but deterministic and fixed.
 * We use statistical inference to **estimate** the parameters we care about, hence learning something about our object of study.

 As we already stressed enough, the key objective of this process is to learn some information about the object of study.
 We will always be **uncertain** about what we learn: we can never hope - if not in very trivial situations - to learn everything.
 Hence, as an output of this process, we don't only want an estimate our parameters, but also a quantification of our uncertainty about the estimates we get.
-However, because we are treating the model parameters as deterministic and fixed - but unknown - we cannot make probability statemets about them using this framework, which means we cannot quantify our uncertainty using probability distributions over these parameters.
+However, because we are treating the model parameters as deterministic and fixed - but unknown - we cannot make probability statemens about them using this framework, which means we cannot quantify our uncertainty using probability distributions over these parameters.
 In our previous example, after tossing the coin n times and getting x heads, we cannot say something like "there is 50% probability that the coin is fair".
 This poses a problem: how can we quantify our uncertainty?
-The sleigh of hand used by classical statistical inference is to **make probability statements about the data**.
+The sleight of hand used by classical statistical inference is to **make probability statements about the data we observe**.
 We'll see in detail what this means.

 ## Probabilistic Foundations Of Statistical Inference